Bennett University B.Design Admissions 2025

 Cultural Awareness: This section tests the candidates’ awareness of Indian and global culture, art, and design.

-As the IIAD entrance exam date approaches it is important for the students to know about the topics important for the IIAD entrance exam.
-The IIAD 2025 entrance exam syllabus is divided into different sections.
+It is important for the students to know about the topics important for the IIAD entrance exam.
+The IIAD 2026 entrance exam syllabus is divided into different sections.
 Each section focuses on a specific skill set that is crucial for a career in design.
 Here is a detailed breakdown of the sections and the topics covered under each:

 Name of Section | Topics |